Tenebr1sm/SpinScrobble/README.md

 # SpinScrobble
-In development web app that listens to a record player via computer and scrobbles through last.fm.
+In development web app that listens to a record player via computer and automatically scrobbles through last.fm.